Aggregate pattern

 An Aggregate pattern can refer to concepts in either statistics or computer programming.
-Both uses deal with considering a large case as composed of smaller, simpler, pieces.
+Both uses simplify complexity into smaller, simpler parts.

 Statistics

 An aggregate pattern is an important statistical concept in many fields that rely on statistics to predict the behavior of large groups, based on the tendencies of subgroups to consistently behave in a certain way.
 It is particularly useful in sociology, economics, psychology, and criminology.

 Computer programming

 In Design Patterns, an aggregate is not a design pattern but rather refers to an object such as a list, vector, or generator which provides an interface for creating iterators.
 The following example code is in Python.